Edmund Gordon: Professional life

 Edmund Gordon was working at Stanford University with colleagues that were involved in John F. Kennedy's beginnings of social change.
 Soon after, Kennedy was assassinated and Lyndon Johnson became president.
 Gordon was given the job of evaluating the Head Start program.
 Gordon stated that getting this job had as much to do with his doctoral studies as it did affirmative action.
 Gordon has stated that while he believes Head Start has been a success from a government standpoint, the program could have been much more than it is today.
 His colleagues and he viewed the project as not only a child development project, but also a project to influence and improve the lives of families and communities.
 The latter part of Gordon's dreams for Head Start have not come to be, but he still believes the overall program has been a success.

 Gordon received his bachelor's degree in Zoology and Social Ethics in Divinity from Howard University, a Master of Arts degree in Social Psychology from American University, and the Doctor of Education degree in child development and guidance from Teachers College, Columbia University.
 He was also awarded the Masters of Arts degree (honorary) from Yale University and the Doctor of Humane Letters degree (honorary) from Yeshiva University and Brown University.

 From July 2000 until August 2001 he was Vice President of Academic Affairs and Interim Dean at Teachers College, Columbia University.
-He is the John M. Musser Professor of Psychology Emeritus at Yale University, the Richard March Hoe Professor at Teachers College, Columbia University, and founding director of the Institute for Urban and Minority Education and the Institute for Research on African Diaspora in the Americas and Caribbean (IRADAC) at The City College of New York.
-In 2006, Dr. Gordon was appointed Senior Scholar in Residence at SUNY Rockland Community College, an appointment that was renewed in 2010.
-In 2003, Educational Testing Service endowed a chair in Dr. Gordon's honor.
+He is the John M. Musser Professor of Psychology Emeritus at Yale University, the Richard March Hoe Professor at Teachers College, Columbia University, and founding director of the Institute for Urban and Minority Education and the Institute for Research on African Diaspora in the Americas and Caribbean (IRADAC) at the City College of New York.
+In 2006, Gordon was appointed Senior Scholar in Residence at SUNY Rockland Community College, an appointment that was renewed in 2010.
+In 2003, Educational Testing Service endowed a chair in Gordon's honor.